 Our work at the directorate must start by unbundling our University’s vision so that we can ensure the functions of the directorate are performed in such a way as to help move the University of Nairobi system towards the common aim as expressed in the vision.
 This means setting out indicators of a world-class and scholarly excellence and selecting the techniques and tools to help move the university towards the status in terms of these indicators.

-Professional associations and employers require that the outcome of the learning processs should be knowledge content related to the applicable body of knowledge in the specific field, and specific skills and professional proficiency.
-Other institutions of Higher Learning require strong academic foundations that are compatible with higher education, while the government, society, tax payers and the community require value for money for the fundings and budgetary allocations.
+Professional associations and employers require that the outcome of the learning process should be knowledge content related to the applicable body of knowledge in the specific field, and specific skills and professional proficiency.
+The academia require strong academic foundations that are compatible with higher education, while the government, society, tax payers and the community require value for money for the funding and budgetary allocations.

 With these specialized tools, Quality Assurance unit intends to play its part in contributing to the University of Nairobi’s performance of its mandate as set out in its Charter 2013 and to march towards its vision of “A world-class university committed to scholarly excellence”.